Greek house price growth accelerating!

 In November 2004, however, Greece admitted that it had fudged its figures to gain entry into the Eurozone.
-Its budget deficit had never been within the EU limit of 3% of GDP since 1999.
+Since 1999 its budget deficit had never been within the EU limit of 3% of GDP.
 It was also revealed in early 2010 that Greece had paid Goldman Sachs and other banks to hide the true amount of its debt and borrowing.

 When it became clear that the spending spree was unsustainable, creditors and the EU together with other international institutions such as the IMF demanded that Greece cut its spending, including wages and pensions.

 This was met with severe resistance, manifested in public protests and rioting.

 Seeking a fresh mandate, the New Democracy Party called for a snap election two years earlier than required, and was soundly defeated by the Pan-Hellenic Socialist Movement (PASOK) headed by George Papandreou, who then became prime minister.
 But after assuming office in October 2009, Papandreou revealed that the deficit was much higher than the previous government had claimed.
 He vowed to downsize the public sector and fight rampant tax evasion.

 In May 2010, European leaders and the International Monetary Fund (IMF) agreed to a three-year, €110 billion bailout for Greece which was tied to additional austerity measures.
 These moves lead to a 4% economic contraction in 2010.